-The card sorting results were interpreted using both quantitative summary metrics and exploratory visual interpretation of associated information graphics (see Hannah, 2005, for a discussion on the relative advantages and disadvantages of either approach).
+The card sorting results were interpreted using both quantitative summary metrics and exploratory visual interpretation of associated information graphics (Hannah, 2005).
 In the following, quantitative summary metrics are used to identify key areas of potential concern with the overall ANSI standard categorization, while the exploratory visual interpretation of information graphics is used to enrich the understanding of these key problem areas by identifying specific symbols in the ANSI standard that are commonly misclassified.

-5.1 Agreement
+5.1.
+Agreement

 The most common calculation used to interpret sorting results is agreement, or the degree to which the participants' sorts are similar (Rugg and McGeorge, 2005).
 WebSort provides three measures of agreement: overall agreement by category (using the calculation from Spencer, 2009), card versus category (the percentage of sorts that placed a given symbol into a given category), and card versus card agreement (the percentage of sorts that placed two given symbols in the same category).
 Table 3 presents the overall agreement for each of the five categories included in the closed sort, as well as several additional summary statistics, to characterize the consistency across the twenty sorts.